getify/foi-lang/formalization-work/Foi-Specification.md

 execution had its own arm handling; when arms invoked `ret`, those resumes drove `comp` forward toward this completion.
 The Promise's resolved value is `comp`'s eventual return, independent of arm terminals along the way.
-A `Done@`-typed return from `comp` is comp's return value like any other; the Promise resolves with the `Done@` payload passed through as an ordinary value.
+A `Done@`-typed return from `comp` is comp's return value like any other; the Promise resolves with the `Done@` value itself, unwrapped by nothing and interpreted by nothing.
+This differs from the `Done@` arm-terminal shape below, which does unwrap to the payload -- the arm terminal is a position that inspects for `Done@` (§6.4), and comp's return is not.

 **`Done@` arm-terminal.** A matched arm evaluates its consequent to a `Done@`-shaped value at the arm's terminal position without having